Fresno man also known as ‘Mr. Rib’ cooked free meals for those in need

 FRESNO, Calif.
-(KSEE) — Fresno man also known as ‘Mr.Rib’ cooked free meals for those in need on Easter Sunday.
+(KGPE) — Fresno man also known as ‘Mr.Rib’ cooked free meals for those in need on Easter Sunday.

 Ned Mallory or Mr.Rib used donations to purchase food while using his portable kitchen on Peach and Olive Avenues to prepare meals.